“Let each esteem others better than themselves” (Paul, the Apostle).

-How on earth can a man with the raw intelligence, formal education, and confidence that you go forward in, provide such counsel to “esteem others better than” ourselves?
+How can a man with the raw intelligence, formal education, and confidence that you go forward in give such counsel to “esteem others better than” ourselves?
 Has this always been your practice?

 Of course, I can’t actually have such a heart-to-heart with the legendary Apostle to the Gentiles.
 However, I am sure that he’d tell me that such humility had not always been the inclination of his life.

-“Nothing!”
 I mean, seriously?
-Perhaps this means nothing as in very little in comparison to the selfish things in life?
+Perhaps this means nothing as in very little compared to the selfish things in life?
 Reviewing the original word used for nothing, research points to the connotation of not a possibility.
 Literally, the Greek word means “not even one.”
 How can we possibly obtain such a lofty goal?

-Therefore, while colonizing for Him, His subjects must act in accordance with the humility of the One who emptied Himself, took the form of a servant, and died on the cross for us to become citizens of His realm.
+Therefore, while colonizing for Him, His subjects must act under the humility of the One who emptied Himself, took the form of a servant, and died on the cross for us to become citizens of His realm.

 “Let this mind be in you which was also in Christ Jesus” (2:5).

 Have you done the math yet?

 Have you counted others as better than yourself?
 Yes, this also means I’m not better than you, and that’s okay.
 In God’s Kingdom, less is more from the perspective that less of me means that I can have more of Him.
 Having more of the One who is greater than, this should be our discipleship focus.

 Empowered by the King who is greater than all, I can “esteem others as better than” myself and be content to serve His will for my life.